marte26/pop-btrfs-luks/README.md

 ## Installation

 * Boot the Pop!_OS Live ISO
 * Open a root terminal and run `prepare-disk.sh <disk>`
-* Run the Pop!_OS installer and select custom partition layout and select the partitions
+* Run the Pop!_OS installer, unlock the luks volume, select custom partition layout and select the partitions
 * Once the installer has finished run `post-installer.sh`